AdobeDocs/experience-manager-65.pt-BR/help/communities/socialgraph.md

 ---
-title: Uso do Gráfico Social
+title: Uso do gráfico social
 seo-title: Using Social Graph
-description: Adicionar um componente a seguir a uma página
+description: Adicionar um componente seguinte a uma página
 seo-description: Adding a Following component to a page
 uuid: 8be6334b-e6c9-40bc-90a8-750b98419470
 contentOwner: Guillaume Carlino